Table of Contents:

 - 🔹 Conclusions

-- 🔹 Rule of Thumb
+- 🔹 Practical Rule

-Understanding Multithreading in Java Through Collections and Atomics
+Understanding Multithreading in Java through Collections and Atomics

 1️⃣ HashMap / TreeMap / TreeSet (not thread-safe)